{xtd_wp_head}

 Intellectual Property Policy

-Intellectual property is a discovery or creation that may be protected under patent, trademark, or copyright laws (see uspto.gov).
-Intellectual Property includes, but is not limited to, any invention, discovery, creation, know-how, trade-secret, technology, scientific or technological development, mask work, trademark, research data, work of authorship, and computer software.
+Intellectual property is an innovation or creation that may be protected under patent, trademark, or copyright laws (see uspto.gov).
+Intellectual Property includes, but is not limited to, inventions, creative works, know-how, trade-secrets, technologies, scientific or technological developments, trademarks, research data, written works, and computer software.
 For more information on what constitutes Clemson University intellectual property, see the Clemson University Intellectual Property Policy.

 Clemson University Intellectual Property Policy